robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_inverse_kinematics/README.md

 > **Disclaimer:** This tutorial is part of a comprehensive series that I've created to guide you through the process of building a spider robot.
 Each tutorial in the series is designed to cover a specific aspect of the project, providing detailed instructions and insights to help you understand and replicate the steps.
 >
 > You can find the entire series [here](../README.md).
 I encourage you to explore all the tutorials in the series to gain a complete understanding of the project.
 Whether you're following along to build your own spider robot, or simply interested in learning more about robotics, I hope you find these resources helpful and informative.
-Happy building!"
+Happy building!

 ## Inverse Kinematics for Spider Robot Legs